 The CDC also recommends vaccination for people who have been exposed to mpox and people who may be more likely to get mpox, which includes:

 Currently, high-risk individuals may contact AIDS Project Worcester at 508-755-3773 x113 to schedule a vaccine appointment.
 However, due to severely limited supply, availability is currently low.

 Additional details on vaccine eligibility and other locations in Massachusetts offering appointments can be found on the MDPH Website.

 City health officials advise any resident who suspects they have been infected to contact their healthcare provider as soon as possible and to avoid skin-to-skin contact with others until being examined.
 They should also alert anyone they may have been in close physical contact with about potential exposure.
-Anyone with monkeypox is urged to follow the CDC's Isolation Guidelines.
+Anyone with mpox is urged to follow the CDC's Isolation Guidelines.

-While there is no current treatment specifically for monkeyox, antiviral drugs such as tecovirimat (TPOXX), may be recommended for people who are more likely to get severely ill, like patients with weakened immune systems.
+While there is no current treatment specifically for mpox, antiviral drugs such as tecovirimat (TPOXX), may be recommended for people who are more likely to get severely ill, like patients with weakened immune systems.

 25 Meade Street